kpeng94/6470/milestone-docs/milestone2.md

+1. Our website focus has changed a little bit since the last milestone (User Research #1-4), as we are now focusing in on creating personalized recommendations for users who have certain dietary restrictions.
+As such, our application will suggest recipes and possible ingredient substitutions that will help users with special dietary destrictions more easily meet their goals.
+The other questions remain the same.
 2. We implemented a way to view recipes, add recipes, and view a user's diet.
 We set up a test account for the 6.470 staff:
 username: guestuser
 password: guest